jasonmccallister/craft-hasura/README.md

 # Hasura plugin for Craft CMS 3.x

-Use your Craft CMS credentials to authenticate with a GraphQL powered by Hasura
+Use your Craft CMS credentials to authenticate with a GraphQL API powered by Hasura.io

 ![Screenshot](resources/img/plugin-logo.png)